-Suddenly in 2017 the safety of our transgender service members was at risk when our Donald Trump began to openly object to allowing transgender service members to serve.
-Despite evidence and research to prove otherwise, the reasons were medical care costs, overall morale, readiness issues, and non-deployability.
-It was fristerating for Trish and others to hear this as prior research had already debunked these theoiries.
+Suddenly in 2017, the safety of our transgender service members was at risk when Donald Trump began to openly object to allowing transgender service members to serve.
+Despite evidence and research to prove otherwise, the reasons sited were medical care costs, overall morale, readiness issues, and non-deployability.
+It was frustrating for Trish and others to hear this as prior research had already debunked these theories.

 Where are We Now?

-Although currently enlisted, active military transgender personel is permitted to remain in their jobs , if a person is suffering any distress due to their dysphoria, they can be discharged.
+Although currently enlisted, active military transgender personnel is permitted to remain in their jobs, if a person is suffering any distress due to their dysphoria, they can be discharged.
 Today, you are unable to enter the military if you are transgender.